rickstaa/stable-learning-control/README.md

 ## Package Overview

-Welcome to the Machine Learning Control (MLC) framework!
-The Machine Learning Control framework that enables you to create automatically, train and deploy RL control algorithms from data.
+Welcome to the `Machine Learning Control`_ (MLC) framework!
+The Machine Learning Control framework enables you to automatically create, train and deploy various Reinforcement Learning (RL) and Imitation learning (IL) control algorithms directly from real-world data.
 This framework is made up of four main modules:

+* [Modeling](./machine_learning_control/modeling): Module that uses state of the art System Identification and State Estimation techniques to create an Openai gym environment out of real data.
+* [Simzoo](https://github.com/rickstaa/simzoo): Module that contains several already created [Machine Learning Control](https://rickstaa.github.io/machine-learning-control/simzoo/simzoo.html) Openai gym environments.
+* [Control](./machine_learning_control/control): Module used to train several [Machine Learning Control](https://rickstaa.github.io/machine-learning-control/control/control.html) RL/IL agents on the built gym environments.
+* [Hardware](./machine_learning_control/hardware): Module that can be used to deploy the trained RL/IL agents onto the hardware of your choice.

 ## Installation and Usage